 · Assesses financial and non-financial performance of regulated entities for compliance with the OEB's legislative and regulatory requirements;

-· Preparation of summary reports and identifies audit/investigation follow-ups;
+· May work independently or assists in the preparation of summary reports and identifies audit/investigation follow-ups;

 · Communicates findings and potential non-compliance and non-conformity with regulated entities;

-· Works with legal, senior management to support enforcement work, including negotiating settlements, assurance of voluntary compliance and preparation of enforcement documents, potentially resulting in an enforcement proceeding;
+· Works with legal, senior management to support enforcement work, including negotiating settlements, assurance of voluntary compliance and preparation of enforcement documents, potentially resulting in an enforcement proceedings;

-· Participates in the development of annual audit/compliance plans based on risk assessment profiles of regulated entities and/or analysis of activities within the various sectors;
+· Participates in the development of annual audit/compliance plans based on risk assessment profiles of regulated entities;

-· Works with various departments of the OEB to gather information to identify potential non-compliance issues and risks associated with the regulated entities;
+· Assists in gathering information from various departments of the OEB to identify potential non-compliance issues and risks associated with the regulated entities;

-· Maintains the risk assessment model by analyzing the input and output of information to the risk assessment model and provides recommendations;
+· Assists in maintaining the risk assessment model by analyzing the input and output of information to the risk assessment model and provides recommendations;

 · Participates in educational webinars delivered to industry stakeholders and provides assistance in responding to Industry Relations Enquiries (IREs) if required;